 Policies and procedures were available for staff reference.
-Discussion with Dr Hutton demonstrated that policies and procedures are under continual review.
-Advice was provided to implement a formal system to ensure that policies and procedures are signed and dated when issued and reviewed and updated at least three yearly.
+A system was in place to ensure that policies and procedures are signed and dated when issued and reviewed and updated at least three yearly.

-Dr Hutton demonstrated a clear understanding of his role and responsibilities in accordance with legislation.
-Dr Hutton told us that the Statement of Purpose and Client's Guide were kept under review, revised and updated when necessary and were available to clients on request.
+Dr Hamilton demonstrated a clear understanding of his role and responsibilities in accordance with legislation.
+Dr Hamilton told us that the Statement of Purpose and Client's Guide were kept under review, revised and updated when necessary and were available to clients on request.